 With their short hair, regular dog brushes don’t do a great job of removing dead hairs from their coat.
 This is yet another win for the Kong ZoomGroom!
 Combine that with the fact that it’s extremely affordable, and it’s a no-brainer!

 If you have other dog(s) who are not Great Danes and want a single brush, then you may want to consider something like the Furminator to accommodate them.
 We particularly enjoy its large size and sturdy construction.

-Although they also have a “giant” breed version, it is unreasonably more expensive than the large and not worth the cost difference in my opinion.
+Although they also have a “giant” breed version, it is unreasonably expensive compared to the “large” and not worth the price difference in my opinion.

 While I absolutely want my Great Dane to look and feel great, I don’t want to spend more time on their hair than my own!
 I’ve found that 5-10 minutes is more than enough time to thoroughly remove the dead hairs.

 - The instructions indicate to use immediately after a bath.
 However, due to the infrequent nature of baths for Great Danes, it’s unlikely that will be an option.
 Simply make sure that your Great Dane’s coat is dry before brushing.

 - I would also recommend performing the brushing process outdoors, or in an easy to clean room to prevent hair from spreading throughout the house.

 - Hold the brush roughly parallel to their body, and make long gently sweeping strokes.

 - Start from near their head, and slowly work your way down their body.
 Avoid using too much pressure as it can irritate their skin.